 Moreover, story reading for kids helps to instill the reading passion in the young ones.
 These, in turn, impact their ability to read and make them a confident reader who enjoys the activity.
-Also, early readers take responsibility and advocates for the rights of those around, becoming a healthy contributor to society.
+Also, early readers take responsibility and advocate for the rights of those around them, becoming healthy contributors to society.

 2. Helps With Medical Problems

 Reading makes young children more aware of the society around them.
 A young child reading a storybook about a character facing similar health problems will make them feel less alone.
 Moral support and familiarity are critical to a kid's health, making them feel optimistic about their situation.

 Your child's willingness to read is a crucial component indicating their development.
 Reading readiness is a vital activity from the age of three; if the child is on track, it means you are doing the right things.
 You will be reassured your child is on the right track by their willingness to read.
 Not to forget, reading readiness also indicate readiness to take on the educational challenges that lie ahead.

 4. A True Companion

 Children are prone to sick days and fevers.
 Books can be great companions on days like these.
 They can help fill up time and introduce them to new characters and experiences.
 It is an added bonus if you are reading together because it gives you great bonding opportunities.

 Reading difficulty is considered a significant child health concern.
 Learning to read is as important a milestone as learning to write and read.
 A child struggling to read can also struggle with behavior, physical health, and emotions.